 UDP (User Datagram Protocol)

-A connectionless network protocol used for low-latency live streaming.
+A connectionless network protocol is used for low-latency live streaming.
 It’s faster than TCP but lacks error-checking, making it best for real-time applications where speed matters more than perfect delivery.

 Uptime